 1. Secure a Dedicated Space.
 Children need a quiet, safe, and private area for their ELSA sessions.
 This space should be consistent so the child knows where they are going each week.
 It does not need to be a large room, but it should be comfortable and free from interruptions.

 2. Protect the ELSA's Time.
 The most common barrier to success is the ELSA being pulled away for other duties.
-If an assistant is constantly asked to cover classes or do playground duty, their sessions will suffer.
-It is essential that the ELSA has a fixed timetable that is respected by all staff.
+If an assistant is constantly asked to cover classes or do playground duty, their sessions will suffer. teachers need to that the ELSA has a fixed timetable that is respected by all staff.

 4. Communicate with Parents.
 Parents should be involved from the very beginning of the process.
 They need to understand what the ELSA role is and why their child has been referred.
 Sharing strategies with parents allows them to support their child's emotional growth at home.